Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Conclusions

-\paragraph{Acknowledgment} One of us (F.Z.) was in part supported by the Canadian Institute for Advanced Research.
-We would also like to thank Shizhong Zhang for useful discussions, and for supporting J.M through the HK GRF 17318316, 17305218, CRF C6026-16W and C6005-17G, and the Croucher Foundation under the Croucher Innovation Award.
+F.Z. was in part supported by the Canadian Institute for Advanced Research.
+We would also like to thank Gora Shlyapnikov and Shizhong Zhang for useful discussions.
+We also thank Shizhong Zhang for supporting J. M. through the HK GRF 17318316, 17305218, CRF C6026-16W and C6005-17G, and the Croucher Foundation under the Croucher Innovation Award.